College of Community Science

 - Bridge the gap between agricultural production and food consumption through value addition, thereby supporting sustainable rural livelihoods.

-- This integrated approach supports the broader goals of women empowerment, community health improvement, and rural economic development.
+This integrated approach supports the broader goals of women empowerment, community health improvement and rural economic development.

-Lab Nursery School:
+Laboratory Nursery School:

 Introduction: